Pelvic Pain Specialist in Akron, OH

 Most often, this type of pain is typically related to the reproductive system, digestive, urinary system, or the musculoskeletal system.

 Dr. Apostolis is a double board-certified UroGyn that specializes in the treatment of conditions related to pelvic pain.
 The unique approach at Summit Urogynecology is designed to offer a relaxed, private and comfortable atmosphere.
 The first step to better pelvic health begins with an evaluation by a qualified physician.
 Summit Urogynecology offers services for women throughout Summit County and Northeast Ohio.
-Call (330) 953-3414 to schedule an appointment at our urogynecology office near Akron today!
+Call (330) 953-3414 to schedule an appointment at our urogynecology clinic near Akron today!

 What Activities May Worsen Pelvic Pain?